CT-Hackerspace/cth-website/src/pages/rules-and-liability-waiver.md

 - Do not remove any community items from the Hackerspace without explicit permission from a board member.
 - Members and visitors are not allowed to alter or repair any infrastructure (including but not limited to: electrical, plumbing, structural elements of the space, the doors or their locking mechanisms, etc.) without the permission of the CT Hackerspace, Inc. board.
 - Members and visitors are not allowed to use the Hackerspace hardware for cryptocurrency purposes without the permission of the CT Hackerspace Inc. board.
-- No consumption of alcoholic beverages for any members or visitors under the legal Connecticut drinking age of 21, or any person operating machinery of any kind.
+- No consumption of alcoholic beverages for any members or visitors.
 - Any tools may not be used after consuming any amount of alcohol.
 - Intoxicated or otherwise impaired members or visitors are not allowed in the Hackerspace.
 - Illegal drugs are not permitted in the Hackerspace.